rickkas7/DeviceKeyHelperRK/README.md

 particle keys doctor YOUR_DEVICE_ID
 ```

-What this does is upload your new device private key to the cloud, so they match again.
+What this does is upload your new device public key to the cloud, so they match again.

 ### Why can't the device just do it itself?